Skip to main content

 3. Make sure the required firewall rules and ports are allowed for vMotion traffic between the on-premises vCenter Server and the SDDC vCenter.

-4. The FSx for ONTAP NFS volume should be mounted as a supplemental datastore in the VMC SDDC.
+4. The FSx ONTAP NFS volume should be mounted as a supplemental datastore in the VMC SDDC.
 To attach the NFS datastores to the appropriate cluster, follow the steps outlined in this NetApp link or this VMware link.

 High Level Architecture